You can make a living (almost) by knitting for money, particularly if you are quick and professional.

 Crafting for Dollars: How to start and manage your own craft-based business.

 The Knitter’s Companion: Best selling knitting reference guide that covers everything from the basic stitches to gauge, joins, seams, borders, buttonholes and more.

 There’s a really good social network for knitters called Ravelry.

 It’s full of helpful advice, tools, patterns and, of course, other knitters who will give you help and ideas.
 If you’re serious about knitting and getting better at it, do join.

 If you don’t need the cash but you love knitting, the organisation Knit for Peace would be very interested in taking your creations off your hands.

 They say “the main barrier to continue knitting is what to do with the output – a keen knitter can produce 15 baby hats in an afternoon!
 Knit for Peace (an initiative of The Charities Advisory Trust) provides an outlet for 20,000 knitters in the UK, distributing donated knitting – blankets, clothes, twiddlemuffs – to those in need – refugees from Syria and Iraq in Kurdistan, street children in India, homeless projects and hospitals in the UK; in fact to over 300 organisations.”

-In fact, Knit for Peace say that even if you don’t sell your creations, knitting is still a great benefit to the knitter.
+In fact, Knit for Peace says that even if you don’t sell your creations, knitting is still a great benefit to the creator.